MicrosoftDocs/well-architected/well-architected/iot/iot-operational-excellence.md

 Configure and test reliable integration with other Azure and third-party services that support the back-end and front-end services of the IoT application.
 A successful IoT implementation requires integrating IoT services such as IoT Hub and DPS with other Azure and third-party services.

 For example, DPS supports custom allocation policies by using custom code and Azure Functions, so it's important to confirm that the Azure Function allows traffic coming from DPS and IoT Hub.
-Another example is the integration between IoT Hub and back-end services to enable features such as message routing and file upload.
+Another example is the integration between IoT Hub and backend services to enable features such as message routing and file upload.
 IoT Hub needs to properly authenticate to those Azure services.
 You should use managed identities to eliminate the need to manage those credentials manually.

 ## DevOps layer